nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 The Polymarket API returns either all active (open) orders or specific orders when queried by their Polymarket order ID (`venue_order_id`).
 During reconciliation, order reports are obtained for:

-- All instruments with active orders, as reported by Polymarket.
+- All instruments with active (open) orders, as reported by Polymarket.
 - All open orders according to Nautilus execution state.

 Since the Polymarket API does not natively support positions, they are inferred from user trades.